tenzir/tenzir/web/docs/understand/data-model/type-system.md

 ## Type Construction

-VAST comes with a lean type definition language.
+Tenzir comes with a lean type definition language.
 Think [JSON schema](https://json-schema.org/) fused with [Kaitai](https://kaitai.io/), with the goal that humans can jot it down quickly.
-We use YAML as vehicle to express the structure because that's already VAST's language for configuration.
+We use YAML as vehicle to express the structure because that's already Tenzir's language for configuration.

 How do you create a type?
 Let `T` be an existing type, then you can construct a new type like this: